- Admissions & Aid

-The following information is provided to assist you in applying for financial aid, including scholarships, grants, loans, and work-study, for the 2014-2015 academic year.
+This information is provided to assist returning students in applying for financial aid, including scholarships, grants, loans and work-study for the 2015-2016 academic year.

 All new students will be considered for merit scholarships based on academic promise without regard to financial need.
 Merit scholarship decisions are based on application materials submitted to the Admissions Office.

-To be considered for all other financial aid for 2014-2015, submit the following by the recommended date of March 1, 2014.
-These applications are not available prior to January 1, 2014.
+To be considered for all other financial aid for 2015-2016, submit the following by the recommended date of March 1, 2015.
+These applications are available after January 1, 2015.

-Financial aid applicants submitting the above items by the recommended date will be given priority in the awarding process.
-Any additional items needed by the Financial Aid Office will be specifically requested.
+Any additional items required by the Financial Aid Office will be specifically requested.
 Your prompt response will allow your financial aid to be processed as quickly as possible.

-Pennsylvania State Grant Eligibility (determined by PHEAA, Pennsylvania Higher Education Assistance Agency) To be considered for a Pennsylvania State Grant you must be a resident of Pennsylvania and file a FAFSA by May 1, 2014.
-Please note that those who submit the application after the May 1 deadline may be denied state grant funds.
+Pennsylvania State Grant Eligibility (determined by PHEAA, Pennsylvania Higher Education Assistance Agency) To be considered for a Pennsylvania State Grant you must be a resident of Pennsylvania and file a FAFSA by May 1, 2015.
+Please note that those who submit the application after the May 1 deadline may be rejected for state grant funds.

 Other State Grant Eligibility (each state varies in its application requirements and deadlines) To be considered for your state’s grant please refer to the FAFSA application, check with your high school guidance office or contact your state’s Department of Education.